Sweetwater

 Overview:

-In 1969, the band Sweetwater led by lead vocalist Nansi Nevins opened Woodstock and subsequently got considerable media attention, appearing on a number of TV shows.
-But just as they appeared to be getting a really break big, they just disappeared.
-Thirty years later, a cable TV reporter for MIX TV, a musical station, is removed from her show because of being stoned on air.
-Her station gives her a choice of being dismissed or investigating what happened to Sweetwater.
-A blending of modern day fiction and past fact is then blended in this biographical story.
+In 1969, the band Sweetwater led by lead vocalist Nansi Nevins opened Woodstock and subsequently got considerable media attention.
+But just as they appeared to really break big, they disappeared.
+30 years later, a cable TV reporter for a music station is removed from her show for being stoned on air and is given the choice of being dismissed or investigating what happened to Sweetwater.

 Recommendations for you